llmcosts/llmcosts-python/docs/configuration.md

 This guide covers all configuration options, environment variables, and advanced settings for LLMCosts.

+**🔒 Privacy & Security**: LLMCosts is designed with privacy-first principles.
+We NEVER see your API keys, requests, or responses.
+Only usage metadata (tokens, costs, model info) is extracted from response objects and transmitted.
+Your sensitive data stays completely private.

+**🔄 Universal Compatibility**: One `LLMTrackingProxy` configuration works with ANY LLM provider's SDK.
+No need for different configurations per provider.

 ## 🔧 LLMTrackingProxy Parameters

 | Parameter | Type | Default | Description |